-- Medically Exempt-Students who are in residential drug/alcohol/psychological treatment programs, or who have been admitted to a hospital because of emergency medical procedures (automobile/other motor vehicle accidents, other types of accidents, emergency surgeries, etc) may be excluded from the enrollment count in a school and from taking the state assessment.
 Medically Exempt.
-Students may be excluded from the enrollment count in a school and from taking a state assessment if, at the time of testing, they: (a) have been admitted on an emergency basis to a hospital or residential facility (e.g., because of a motor vehicle or other type of accident, emergency surgery, psychiatric emergency) or on an emergency basis to a drug/alcohol/psychological treatment program; and (b) are unable to be schooled. - Homebound Each case will be examined individually and a decision rendered.
-Guidance will be provided to all school districts in the state.
-Homebound Exempt.
+Students may be excluded from the enrollment count in a school and from taking a state assessment if, at the time of testing, they: (a) have been admitted on an emergency basis to a hospital or residential facility (e.g., because of a motor vehicle or other type of accident, emergency surgery,

+- psychiatric emergency) or on an emergency basis to a drug/alcohol/psychological treatment program; and (b) are unable to be schooled. - Homebound Exempt.
 Students on homebound status at the time of testing who are too ill (based upon a specific written statement from a physician licensed to practice medicine in all its branches) to be tested may be excluded from the enrollment count in a school and from taking a state assessment.